strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 1. Click on the **Create** button and select *Apps*.
 2. Select GitHub and authorize access to the correct repository.
 3. Select the branch.
-4. (Optional) select the source directory.
+4. (optional) Select the source directory.
 5. Choose whether or not to "Autodeploy" when an update is pushed to the GitHub repository.
 6. Click the **Next** button.